 Catholic schools are part of the dual system of public education in Alberta.
-They are publicly funded, and operate under the same provincial legislation (the School Act) as non-denominational schools.
+They are publicly funded, and operate under the same provincial legislation (the Education Act) as non-denominational schools.
 They have been operating in Alberta since the 1840's, before Alberta became a province of Canada.

 But what is unique about Catholic schools?
 The Declaration on Christian Education, published in 1965 following the Second Vatican Council, describes the purpose of a Catholic school as trying "to relate all of human culture to the good news of salvation, so that the light of faith will illumine everything that the students will gradually come to know about the world, about life, and about the human person."
 Parents, teachers, administrators, trustees, and the entire Catholic community are entrusted in this vital mission.